pragmint/open-practices/capabilities/job-satisfaction.md

 ### Lagging Indicator

 Changes in job satisfaction often occur _after_ changes in underlying factors, such as new policies, new tools, management changes, or shifts in workload.
-There is often a lag in job satisfaction metrics until upstream indicators have changed.
+There is often a lag in job satisfaction metrics until upstream factors have changed.
 Think of job satisfaction metrics as symptoms of a larger issue.
 Focusing solely on improving symptoms (job satisfaction metrics) is ineffective unless the underlying causes (factors that indicate job satisfaction) have been addressed.

 ### Providing Necessary Tools and Resources